konveyor/enhancements/enhancements/crane-1.x/inplace-storage-conversion/README.md

 4. Restore PVCs in the same namespace and restore data using Restic

-### Approach 3: Update PVs inplace without changing the user workloads
+### Update PVs inplace without changing the user workloads

 1. Quiesce the workloads